The Investment Treaty Arbitration Review: Covered Investors

 Similar to the previous approach, other IIAs simply state that a protected investor cannot have the nationalities of both contracting states.
 For example, the Canada Model BIT (2004) states that a foreign investor who makes an investment in Canada is not protected if he or she is a national of Canada.19

 With the exception of the ICSID Convention, arbitration rules generally do not address dual nationals.
-Accordingly, in a non-ICSID context dual nationality is not precluded per se unless the relevant IIA so provides.20 Thus, when an IIA is silent on dual nationality in a non-ICSID context, the tribunal must address which nationality should prevail.
-In some instances, tribunals have followed an 'effective nationality' approach and allowed the investor to bring a claim if the effective nationality was different than the nationality of the host state.21 Other tribunals have concluded that investment treaty arbitration does not allow dual nationals of the contracting states to bring claims and disregarded the dominant and effective nationality test.22 Finally, some tribunals have applied the IIA as lex specialis and held that if the applicable treaty does not preclude a dual national from bringing a claim, the tribunal should not look to customary international law.23
+Accordingly, in a non-ICSID context, dual nationality is not precluded per se unless the relevant IIA so provides.21 When an IIA is silent on dual nationality in a non-ICSID context, the tribunal must address which nationality should prevail.
+In some instances, tribunals have followed an 'effective nationality' approach and allowed the investor to bring a claim if the effective nationality was different from the nationality of the host state.22 Other tribunals have concluded that investment treaty arbitration does not allow dual nationals of the contracting states to bring claims and disregarded the dominant and effective nationality test.23 Finally, some tribunals have applied the IIA as lex specialis and held that if the applicable treaty does not preclude a dual national from bringing a claim, the tribunal should not imply an exclusion for dual nationals into the IIA on the basis of customary international law.24

-On the other hand, the ICSID Convention does regulate this issue.
-The ICSID Convention defines 'national of another Contracting State' as 'any natural person who had the nationality of a Contracting State other than the State Party to the dispute'.24 Accordingly, under the ICSID Convention the investor must pass a two-part test to bring a claim, which involves a positive requirement (to be a national of a contracting state) and a negative requirement (of not being a national of the host state).25 Therefore, under the ICSID Convention a dual national who has the nationality of the host state would not be allowed to bring a claim.
-Further, ICSID tribunals have concluded that a dual national is excluded even when his or her nationality with the host state is no longer effective.26
+However, the ICSID Convention does regulate this issue.
+It defines 'national of another Contracting State' as 'any natural person who had the nationality of a Contracting State other than the State Party to the dispute'.25 Accordingly, under the ICSID Convention, the investor must pass a two-part test to bring a claim, which involves a positive requirement (to be a national of a contracting state) and a negative requirement (of not being a national of the host state).26 Therefore, under the ICSID Convention, a dual national who has the nationality of the host state would not be allowed to bring a claim.
+Further, ICSID tribunals have concluded that a dual national is excluded even when his or her nationality with the host state is no longer effective.27

-To bring a claim under the ICSID Convention, a natural person must comply with the positive and negative requirements of nationality on two critical and separate dates.27 According to Article 25 of the ICSID Convention, an investor must be a national of a contracting state both at the time the parties consented to submit the dispute to ICSID's jurisdiction and on the date the request for arbitration is registered by ICSID.28 In addition, the investor must not be a national of the host state on either of these two dates.29
+In addition to any requirements under an IIA, to bring a claim under the ICSID Convention, a natural person must comply with the positive and negative requirements of nationality on two critical and separate dates.30 According to Article 25 of the ICSID Convention, an investor must be a national of a contracting state both at the time the parties consented to submit the dispute to ICSID's jurisdiction and on the date the request for arbitration is registered by ICSID.31 In addition, the investor must not be a national of the host state on either of these two dates.32

 Typically, an IIA's dispute settlement provision contains an open offer to arbitrate investment disputes by the contracting states.
 Consent is achieved when the investor accepts the offer, which generally occurs when the investor files the request for arbitration.
 However, acceptance could happen at an earlier time; for example, in a notice of dispute or other communication between the investor and the host state.